machingclee/machingclee.github.io/static/media/376-useQuery-and-thunkactions.d2ec2b04.md

   - no API call has been invoked;
   - the react-query state (data part) has changed but state in redux-store does not change.

-  The change of react-query data should also be reflected to the state in redux-store.
+- We have made sure the change of react-query data is reflected to the state in redux-store.

 - At the end the wrapper is simply calling `useQuery({..., queryFn})`, with queryFn being the dispatched thunk action.
 - Default `staleTime` and `gcTime` are set to 1000 to bring the debounce capability to thunk actions.